n9maple/final_project/readme.md

 ## Pre-trained Models

 The pre-trained model named "final_model" can be accessed via link:https://drive.google.com/drive/folders/1CR-N9encIodLJ7SmQiexBP9y4-LZohhr?usp=sharing.
-Notice that this model is saved with 'joblib' package of python, so it's not guarantee the model can be successfully load with other package.
-In addition, with the pre-trained model, the trainning step can be skiped, but the trainning data (train.csv) is still needee because it will be used in data preprocessing.
+Notice that this model is saved with "joblib" package of python, so it's not guarantee the model can be successfully loaded with other packages.
+In addition, with the pre-trained model, the trainning step can be skiped, but the trainning data (train.csv) is still needed because it will be used in data preprocessing.
 ![](https://i.imgur.com/g4m5wnp.jpg)

 ## Results